-In northeast of Scottsdale, Arizona there is a living memorial to a great American architect, Frank Lloyd Wright.
-Nestled in the foothills of the McDowell Mountains and surrounded by the spectacular Sonoran Desert lays a sprawling 600-acre complex called Taliesin West.
-It was designed and built by Frank Lloyd Wright.
-The buildings and the landscape at Taliesin West complement each other.
-They coexist in harmony -- form and color, beauty and grace, nature and science are all blended.
-Taliesin West (pronounced: tal-ee-ess-in) is a National Historic Landmark.
+In the northeast of Scottsdale, Arizona, there is a living memorial to great American architect Frank Lloyd Wright.
+Nestled in the foothills of the McDowell Mountains and surrounded by the spectacular Sonoran Desert lays a sprawling 600-acre complex called Taliesin West (pronounced: tal-ee-ess-in), designed and built by Frank Lloyd Wright.
+The buildings and landscape of this National Historic Landmark coexist in harmony, blending form and color, beauty and grace, nature and science.

 Frank Lloyd Wright was born in 1867.
-Wright grew up in rural Wisconsin, was taught the virtue of hard work, and acquired a love of the landscape.
-At the age of eighteen he entered university to study civil engineering and shortly thereafter began his career in architecture.
-He became a revolutionary and a nonconformist.
-He despised what he called the stale, backward looking ideas of his peers who were designing architecture based on... the Greek, Roman, Gothic, and Tudor models instead of creating a new, vibrant American landscape.
+He grew up in rural Wisconsin, where he was taught the virtue of hard work and acquired a love of the landscape.
+At the age of 18, he entered university to study civil engineering, and, shortly thereafter, he began his career in architecture.
+As an architect, he became known as a revolutionary and a nonconformist.
+He despised what he called the stale, backward-looking ideas of his peers who were designing architecture based on the Greek, Roman, Gothic, and Tudor models instead of creating a new, vibrant American landscape.
 He longed to be freed from the limits of existing material and designs.
 In his various writings, he described "organic architecture" with site-specific construction where "form and function were one."
 He set forth the principles of the Prairie House with open expanses and limited subdivisions, which he referred to as "boxes."
 While his architectural principles gained him fame overseas, Frank Lloyd Wright was not always appreciated at home, where he was often ridiculed.
-Eventually the number of his followers grew.
+Eventually, the number of his followers grew.

 Taliesin I was built in 1911 in Wisconsin.
-The word Taliesin means "a shining brow" perhaps alluding to the scenic location and vista.
-It was built to be a home, a work place, a school and a cultural center for his students.
+The word Taliesin means "a shining brow," perhaps alluding to the scenic location and vista.
+It was built to be a home, a workplace, and a school and cultural center for Wright's students.
 Wright designed it all, to the last piece of furniture.
-In 1914 it suffered severe fire damage.
-Taliesin II was soon built on the same spot but was also damaged by fire, and again rebuilt as Taliesin III.
+In 1914, it suffered severe fire damage.
+Taliesin II was soon built on the same spot, but it was also damaged by fire and again rebuilt as Taliesin III.

-Frank Lloyd Wright/Taliesin West Factoid: In 1937, when Frank Lloyd Wright was 70 years old, he decided to build a winter residence in an undeveloped portion of the Scottsdale desert with a view of the Valley.Continue to 3 of 7 below.
+Factoid: Frank Lloyd Wright was 70 years old in 1937 when he decided to build his winter residence in an undeveloped portion of the Scottsdale desert with a view of the valley.

 Frank Lloyd Wright in Arizona